james-millner/jamesmillner.dev/content/posts/6-BlowingOffTheCobwebs/index.md

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="9045185639"></div><script src="https://strava-embeds.com/embed.js"></script>

-The cycling has definitely helped with that, <b>so it's not entirely couch to 5k</b>, more avid peddler-with-a-small-toe-in-the-water-for-triathlon-without-swimming!
+The cycling has definitely helped with that, <b>so it's not entirely couch to 5k</b>, more avid cyclist to 5k!

 ## Other updates